-In 2004, The European House - Ambrosetti has set up the Observatory on Corporate Governance, a permanent platform for the analysis and comparison on the challenges and best practices on corporate governance.
+In 2004, The European House - Ambrosetti set up the Observatory on Corporate Governance, a permanent platform for the analysis and comparison on the challenges and best practices on corporate governance.
 Its mission is to provide actionable proposals and indications to promote the achievement of excellence in the governance systems of Italian companies, both listed and unlisted.

 Over the years, the analyzes and reflections carried out by the Observatory in this process have concerned (and in some cases, anticipated) the most topical issues for corporate governance in Italy, including: